benlau/quickflux/README.md

 Usually, it will emit "dispatched" signal immediately after calling dispatch().
-However, if AppDispatcher is still dispatching messages, the new messages will be placed on a queue, and wait until the it is finished.
+However, if AppDispatcher is still dispatching messages, the new messages will be placed on a queue, and wait until it is finished.
 It guarantees the order of messages are arrived in sequence to listeners

 **AppDispatcher.dispatched(string name,object message)[Signal]**